 Forty years ago, saving water was a topic on nobody’s mind.
 Especially for those living in the UK, water seemed to be in plentiful supply.
 It flowed freely from the sky and almost as freely from the tap.
 But now things are different.
-Not only do we endure longer periods of dry weather (maybe not this year!) but we are also more aware of the energy and chemicals required to make water clean enough for household use and to pump it to homes, farms and factories.
+Not only do we endure longer periods of dry weather but we are also more aware of the energy and chemicals required to make water clean enough for household use and to pump it to homes, farms and factories.
 If, like many of us at One Positive Change, you live in Hampshire, using too much water can cause a shortage in our chalk streams, affecting the many plants and animals living in and around them.
 Imagine how much water there is in our water system instead of in the natural environment where it helps maintain earth’s balance.

-Some water-saving ideas have been around for a while: shower rather than having a bath, turn the tap off while cleaning your teeth, collect rain water for use in the garden.
+Some water-saving ideas have been around for a while: have a quick shower rather than a bath, turn the tap off while cleaning your teeth, collect rain water for use in the garden.
 But have a look at these other tips – I certainly learned a few new things!

 - Reduce your food waste.
 This is a whole topic in itself but I was recently shocked to learn that half the potatoes bought in the UK are thrown away.
 That’s after the ‘sub-standard’ ones are rejected.
 Think of all the land, water and energy wasted in the production of food that we throw in the bin!

 - Power showers can gush out fifteen litres per minute, so it only takes five minutes to use as much as a bath might.
-Put a bucket next to you on the shower tray to collect excess water and use it to flush the toilet or water the garden, wash quickly and turn off the water while you lather?
+Put a bucket next to you on the shower tray to collect excess water and use it to flush the toilet or water the garden, wash quickly and turn off the water while you lather up.

-- Wait for a full load of washing if possible.
+- Wait for a full load of washing.
 Two half loads will use more water and energy than one full load.

 - Most of us are aware that using the hosepipe or sprinkler in the garden is frowned upon.
 Did you know that an hour ‘sprinkling’ your lawn requires between 500 and 1000 litres?
-It’s true that a brown lawn is less attractive to look at than a green one but try to minimise watering – it ALWAYS recovers, even after long periods of dry weather.
+It’s true that a brown lawn is less attractive to look at than a green one but it ALWAYS recovers, even after long periods of dry weather.
 The water is more valuable used elsewhere.

 - Adding peat-free compost (ideally home-made!) or manure to your soil can help it retain water more effectively, saving you from having to water as often.